Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Hyppo-X: Our implementation of the Mapper framework

 \subsection{Construction of Simplicial Complexes}

-From the set of partial clusters $\mathcal{C}$, we construct a simplicial complex $K$ as follows.
+From the set of partial clusters $\mathcal{C}$, we construct a simplicial complex $M$ as follows.
 We describe the details for the 2D case, where no more than four open sets (hyper-rectangles) can mutually intersect.
 The extension to higher dimensions is straightforward.
-Starting with an empty simplicial complex, we implement the following steps: \begin{enumerate}[i)]\itemsep=-0.05ex \item A 0-simplex (or vertex) is added to the simplicial complex $K$ for every partial cluster. \item Next, a 1-simplex (edge) is added to $K$ for every non-empty 2-way intersection between any two partial clusters.
-Note that such intersections could exist only between partial clusters originating from different open sets. \item Following the same procedure as above, we also add 2-simplices (triangles) and 3-simplices (tetrahedra) to $K$ by enumerating only those 3-way and 4-way intersections, respectively, that could be non-empty. \end{enumerate}
+Starting with an empty simplicial complex, we implement the following steps: